 How Long to Cook Your Salmon

-From there, all you have to do is pop it in the oven at 350 degrees for 8-12 minutes depending on the thickness of your fish and efficiency of your oven.
+For perfectly flaky salmon, all you have to do is pop it in a preheated oven at 375 degrees for 8-12 minutes depending on the thickness of your fish, efficiency of your oven and whether you have a large or smaller fillet.
 With a thinner, tail piece of fish in an efficient convection oven, it should only took 8 minutes.
-If you have a thick, center cut salmon filet it could take 12 minutes to reach 145 degrees.
+If you have a thick, center cut salmon filet it could take 12 minutes to reach an internal temperature of 145 degrees.

 You’ll want to pull your salmon out of the oven when it’s closer to 135 or 140 degrees because the carry over cooking will still reach 145 degrees even when it’s out of the oven.